 2. Put up posters everywhere

-Research shows that print advertising is still a lot more effective than online advertising.
+Research shows that print advertising is still a lot more effective than online advertising, especially to promote a music festival.
 And there may be a good reason for this.
 Posters, flyers, and brochures allow you to connect with potential customers in your area.
 Because these people are close to where you are, they’ll be more likely to actually visit your place of business.

 Festival advertising is no different.
 You want to market the most to people who live a short drive away from the venue.
 So put up posters in your entire neighborhood.
 In your poster, guide people towards your ticket sales site, website, and social media.
 Don’t overwhelm the poster with too much information – just the name of the festival, dates, artists playing, and ticket and contact details should be enough.

-Here are some places you can put up your poster:
+Here are some places you can put up your poster to promote a music festival:

 - Community bulletin boards